dtcenter/METviewer/docs/installation.rst

 2.2.2 Build and deploy the application:
 ---------------------------------------

-Build METViewer and the web application:
+Build METviewer and the web application:

 .. code-block:: none